ersiner/osx-env-sync/README.md

 ## Installation

-You can run the included `./install.sh` script, which will install the Go version, if Go is installed, otherwise fall-back to the Ruby version.
+You can run the `make` in the root dir, that will run against the included `Makefile`.
+This will install the Go version, if Go is installed, otherwise fall-back to the Ruby version.

 It will assume the `$SHELL` env-var contains your preferred shell, but will then fall-back to using `zsh`.